AllenPu/TASFAR_DA/README.md

 # TASFAR_Domain_Adaptation
-This repo shows demo codes of the paper "target-agnostic source-free domain adaptation for regression tasks" which is accepted by ICDE 2024
+This repo implements the paper [Target-agnostic Source-free Domain Adaptation for Regression Tasks](https://arxiv.org/abs/2312.00540) which is accepted by ICDE 2024.